 Filing a Petition

-The first step in the probate process is to file a petition to open probate.
+Heirs may wonder if they can empty the house before probate, but several steps must take place before certain assets can be touched.
 The executor will need to fill out a form and file it with the county court where the decedent lived.
 They will also need to provide a copy of the will and death certificate.
 This can take a few days or even longer if there are any delays.

 Giving Notice to All Heirs and Creditors